keith-turner/instamo/README.md

 -----------

-Instamo makes it easy to write some code and run it against a local, transient [Accumulo](http://accumulo.apache.org) 1.4 cluster in minutes.
+Instamo makes it easy to write some code and run it against a local, transient [Accumulo](http://accumulo.apache.org) 1.4 instance in minutes.
 No setup or installation is required.
 This is possible if Java, Git, and Maven are already installed by following the steps below.